zxdong262/ringcentral-chatbot-factory/README.md

 # npm i -g ringcentral-chatbot-factory && rcf my-app
 # then carefully answer all questions, then the my-app folder will be create
 cd my-app

+# follow the instruction of my-app/README.md to dev/run/test the bot
 ```

 ## License